pschlatt1/SyEM_example/README.md

 Jacopo Canton - jcanton@mech.kth.se<br />
 Lorenz Hufnagel - hufnagel@kth.se<br />
 Philipp Schlatter - pschlatt@mech.kth.se<br />
+and based on a code by Oana Marin and Elia Merzari (ANL).

 ## Documentation
 A `setup.py` script is provided to get you started.